What is the Scope of Operations Management?

 Forecasting

-Forecasting helps managers predict future production needs by analyzing past trends, market data, and historical records.
-It is vital in deciding optimal production quantities for goods or services.
+Forecasting assists the managers in predicting the future requirements of production by examining the past trends, market data, and historical records.
+It plays a crucial role in determining the best production of goods or services.

-Accurate forecasting prevents both overproduction, which leads to excess inventory, and underproduction, which results in missed sales opportunities.
-By anticipating customer demand effectively, organizations can optimize production schedules and resources.
+Proper prediction avoids overproduction, which leads to excessive inventory, and underproduction, which results in lost sales.
+Through predictive customer demand, organizations can maximize their production schedules and resources.

 Location Strategy